inspec/inspec-aws/docs-chef-io/content/aws_rds_cluster.md

 end
 ```

-**Test the maximum and minimum capacity of a serverless RDS cluster.**
+Test the maximum and minimum capacity of a serverless RDS cluster:

 ```ruby
 describe aws_rds_cluster(db_cluster_identifier: 'awsrds123') do